Benign Overfitting in Single-Head Attention: Benign Overfitting with Gradient Descent

-\Cref{thm: gd-after-2-iteration} shows that after two iterations of GD, the attention focuses on the signal tokens for clean examples, and on the noise tokens for noisy examples.
-The model uses the noise tokens for interpolating noisy training examples, while still achieving good generalization performance using the signal token.
+The third item in Theorem \ref{thm: gd-after-2-iteration} provides insight into how benign overfitting occurs in attention mechanisms.
+After two iterations of gradient descent, the model assigns enough attention to the signal tokens for clean examples and to the noise tokens for noisy examples.
+This enables the model to interpolate noisy training examples using the noise tokens while still achieving good generalization performance through the signal tokens.